J&J Medical Connect

 Summary

-• CARTITUDE-1 (MMY2001) was a phase 1b/2, open-label study evaluating CARVYKTI in patients with relapse or refractory multiple myeloma (RRMM) after ≥3 prior lines of therapy (LOTs), including a proteasome inhibitor (PI), immunomodulatory drug, and an anti-CD38 monoclonal antibody (mAb).1-4
+• CARTITUDE-1 is a phase 1b/2, open-label, multicenter study of CARVYKTI in patients with relapsed or refractory multiple myeloma (RRMM) after ≥3 prior lines of therapy (LOTs) including a proteasome inhibitor (PI), an immunomodulatory drug, and an anti-cluster of differentiation (CD) 38 monoclonal antibody (mAb).1-5

 • Based on CARTITUDE-1 data, enhanced bridging therapy was implemented across the CARVYKTI development program to help prevent or reduce the incidence and severity of neurological adverse events (AEs), including parkinsonism.
-Enhanced bridging is defined as an investigator-directed approach to lowering baseline tumor burden prior to chimeric antigen receptor (CAR)-T cell infusion.1,5
+Enhanced bridging is defined as an investigator-directed approach to lowering baseline tumor burden prior to chimeric antigen receptor (CAR) T-cell infusion.1,6

-• CARTITUDE-4 (MMY3002) is a phase 3, open-label study evaluating CARVYKTI versus standard care regimens (pomalidomide, bortezomib, and dexamethasone [PVd] or DARZALEX FASPRO [daratumumab and hyaluronidase], pomalidomide, and dexamethasone [DPd]) in patients with relapsed and lenalidomide-refractory multiple myeloma (MM) who received 1-3 prior LOTs, including a PI and an immunomodulatory drug.6
+• CARTITUDE-4 is a phase 3, open-label, multicenter study evaluating CARVYKTI vs standard care regimens, DARZALEX FASPRO (daratumumab and hyaluronidase), pomalidomide, and dexamethasone (DPd) or pomalidomide, bortezomib, and dexamethasone (PVd), in patients with RRMM who received 1-3 prior LOTs, including a PI and an immunomodulatory drug, and are refractory to lenalidomide.7,8

 PRODUCT LABELING